jmankoff/interaction/assignments/colorpicker_f19.md

 - Save application state in bundle
 - Restore activity state from bundle

+You will be turning in  `ColorPickerView.java` and `MainActivity.java` so make sure that any variables/fields you create/modify are in these files.

 # Getting Started

 Over the course of this assignment you will be editing `ColorPickerView.java` and `MainActivity.java`, it is important to understand the inheritance chains of these two files, as you will be using **lots** of variables and functions defined in parent classes. **Read the classes these classes extend!**